The Fashion Industry Ignores Disabled Models. This Agency Is Doing Something About It

 Advertisement

-In the U.S. alone, the collective spending power of people with disabilities is $490 billion, according to Vogue Business.
+In the US, the collective spending power of people with disabilities is $490 billion (£379b), according to Vogue Business.
 But economic value isn’t the only reason why brands should consider hiring models with disabilities.
 In her experience, campaign viewers want to see real people — “people who they can feel some affinity toward” — in campaigns, even more so now than before the pandemic.
 “Ever since the COVID-19 crisis, people are re-evaluating what is important in this world,” says Proctor.
 “Kindness and inclusion are becoming more and more important.”

 Advertisement